sevagas/macro_pack/README.md

     -f, --input-file=INPUT_FILE_PATH A VBA macro file or file containing params for --template option If no input file is provided, input must be passed via stdin (using a pipe).

-    -q, --quiet \tDo not display anything on screen, just process request.
+    -q, --quiet Do not display anything on screen, just process request.

-    -o, --obfuscate \tSame as '--obfuscate-form --obfuscate-names --obfuscate-strings' --obfuscate-form\tModify readability by removing all spaces and comments in VBA --obfuscate-strings\tRandomly split strings and encode them
-    --obfuscate-names \tChange functions, variables, and constants names
+    -o, --obfuscate  Same as '--obfuscate-form --obfuscate-names --obfuscate-strings' --obfuscate-form Modify readability by removing all spaces and comments in VBA --obfuscate-strings Randomly split strings and encode them --obfuscate-names   Change functions, variables, and constants names

     -s, --start-function=START_FUNCTION   Entry point of macro file Note that macro_pack will automatically detect AutoOpen, Workbook_Open, or Document_Open  as the start function